dell-cloud-marketplace/docker-mongodb/README.md

 ### Start the container

-To:
+To start your container with:

+* A named container ("mongodb")
-* Map host port 27018 to container port 27017 (default admin port)
+* Host port 27018 mapped to container port 27017 (default admin port)
-* Map host port 28018 to container port 28017 (default web status page port)
+* Host port 28018 mapped to container port 28017 (default web status page port)

 Do:

-    docker run -d -p 27018:27017 -p 28018:28017 dell/mongodb
+    docker run -d -p 27018:27017 -p 28018:28017 --name mongodb dell/mongodb

 A new admin user, with all privileges, will be created in MongoDB with a random password.
-To get the password, check the logs of the container (```docker logs <container name>```).
+To get the password, check the container logs (```docker logs mongodb```).
 You will see output like the following:

     ====================================================================
     You can now connect to this MongoDB Server using: